antonyTheRiskTaker/programming-notes/freecodecamp-project-notes/colored-markers-summary.md

-         `background-color` to 'green' and 'blue' respectively Step 21: introduce two colour models and the CSS `rgb` function Step 22: explain what a function is and how rgb colour works Step 23: use the `rgb` function to create green and blue colours for the `.two` and `.three` CSS rules
+         `background-color` to 'green' and 'blue' respectively Step 21: introduce two colour models and the CSS `rgb` function Step 22: explain what a function is and how rgb colour works Step 23: use the `rgb()` to create green and blue colours for the `.two` and `.three` CSS rules
-Step 24:
+Step 24: in the `.two` CSS rule, set the green value in the `rgb()` to '127'
+         to lower its intensity
+Step 25: in the `.container` CSS rule, use the `padding` property to add '10px'
+         of top and bottom padding, and set the left and right padding to '0' Step 26:

 Summary of lesson learned:
 1. "utf-8" is a universal character set that includes almost every character